ashaw2004/ashaw2004.github.io/README.md

 Welcome to my engineering Portfolio.
 This site highlights projects demonstrating mechanical systems analysis, modeling, and physical models.
 ---
 ### Speical Effect Project
-Theatrical model of an island at sea using kinematic and Dynamic principles for wave motion, and fundamental manufacturing processes for the gear box/ design.
+Theatrical model of an island at sea using kinematic and Dynamic principles to simulate wave motion.
+The project incorperated fundamental manufacturing processes and gear box design.